 The basis of cover should reflect the scheme rules.

 The employer will be responsible for any shortfall between the benefit promised under the scheme and the cover provided under your policy with us.

-1.4.1 Lump sum benefit
+Lump sum benefit

-The lump sum benefit payable on death can be a fixed amount or a multiple of salary and must apply to all members within a category.
+The benefit payable on death can be a fixed amount or a multiple of salary.
 For workers engaged through zero hours contracts the maximum fixed amount we'll normally offer is £50,000.
+The same formula for calculating the level of cover must apply to all members covered under the policy.
+If you wish to provide different levels of cover for different members, separate policies must be set up.